umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-10/index.md

     Your query needs to update the `propertyTypeId` from the one used by your Umbraco 8 database to that used by your Umbraco 10 database.
 You need to:
     - Replace `{umbracoPropertyData}` and `{umbracoContentVersion}` with the results from your first queries above
     - For each row returned by your most recent query on your Umbraco 8 database, make a copy of the line that starts with `WHEN`.
 Find the row with matching `MemberTypeAlias` and `CustomPropertyAlias` values in your Umbraco 10 query results.
-Replace `{umbraco x id}` with the values from the `id` columns in the Umbraco 8 result and the Umbraco 10 result.
+Replace `{umbraco 8 id}` and `{umbraco 10 id}` with the values from the `id` columns in the Umbraco 8 result and the Umbraco 10 result.

         ```
         SELECT id + {umbracoPropertyData} AS id, versionid + {umbracoContentVersion} AS versionid,